carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 ### Collaborative Notetaking

-The Carpentries uses {{'[Etherpad]({})'.format(etherpad)}} as a collaborative note-taking tool during workshops, trainings, and other Carpentries related events.
+The Carpentries uses {{'[Etherpad]({})'.format(etherpad)}} as a collaborative note-taking tool during workshops, training, and other Carpentries-related events.
 Pads are synchronised as you type so that everyone viewing the page sees the same text.
 This allows everyone to collaborate simultaneously on documents.
 Below is a list of Etherpads relevant to serving as a Curriculum Advisor.

-- {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list ofour most commonly used Etherpads and other resources.
+- {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list of our most commonly used Etherpads and other resources.
 - {{'[Software Carpentry CAC pad]({}/swc-cac)'.format(etherpad)}}
 - {{'[Library Carpentry CAC pad]({}/lc-cac)'.format(etherpad)}}
 - {{'[DC Image CAC pad (CodiMD)]({}/92xFxRMKQhqnoeb6Bo_iXw#)'.format(codimd)}}